 WooCommerce is a fully customizable, open source e-commerce platform built for WordPress.
 You can sell both physical and digital goods in all shapes and sizes, offer product variations, multiple configurations, and instant downloads to shoppers, and even sell affiliate goods from online marketplaces.
 WooCommerce competes with top-rated online store SaaS providers such as 3dcart, BigCommerce, and Shopify.

-WooCommerce has a plugin is available at WordPress.org for self-hosted sites.
-See the post on how to set up WooCommerce on your website.
-To use WooCommerce and activate the “Store” option through WordPress.com, a user needs to be in Canada or the United States and be on a business plan.
+WooCommerce has a plugin available at WordPress.org for self-hosted sites.
+See this post on how to set up WooCommerce on your website.
+To use WooCommerce and activate the “Store” option through WordPress.com, a user needs to be in Canada or the United States and be on their business plan.

 WooCommerce extensions enable and improve a site’s functionality.
 Hundreds of fantastic extensions are available for store development, management, marketing, payments, shipping, accounting, tax, and so on.
 For example, popular payment extensions include PayPal, Square, Amazon Pay, Alipay, and more.
 Alternatively, WooCommerce plugins are available at WordPress.org.